SAVE OUR NEXT GENERATION INC.

 Passion is a feeling of intense enthusiasm towards or compelling desire for someone or something.
 Passion can range from eager interest in or admiration for an idea, proposal, or cause; to enthusiastic enjoyment of an interest or activity; to strong attraction, excitement, or emotion towards a person.
 I have often heard the phrase; I've found my passion.
 But how does one find his or her passion or even know if it's true?

 In late November of 2017, I was inspired to organize an Anti-Bullying Rally after learning about a string of bully-related suicides among children throughout our Nation.
 This was not the first time that I had heard of these heartbreaking tragedies, but this time was different!
 I found myself drawn to the sufferings and could not understand my intrigue.
-One day I recall vividly staring up at the sky from my office window asking God-what could I possibly do to help make a difference and thinking there was probably nothing I could do except to pray.
+I can recall vividly staring up at the sky from my office window asking God-what could I possibly do to help make a difference?
+My thought was that there was nothing I could really do, except to pray.
 So, I prayed for the victims’ families while praying for God to use me in some way to help.
-A few days later, I was still waiting and asking-what can I do?
+A few days later, I was still waiting and asking...what can I do?
 But my prayers were not being answered fast enough, or so I thought!
-Therefore, I came up with some ideas of my own to get things moving along which went nowhere.
+Therefore, I came up with an idea of my own to get things moving along which went nowhere.
 At this point, I was feeling pretty anxious as if I was running out of time.
 It was the strangest thing I had ever experienced.
 But at the same time, I felt strongly about not giving up.
 I asked again, Lord if there is something I can do, please show me a sign.
 I heard a quiet voice inside saying be patient.
-While patience is certainly not a strong suit, I settled myself down and waited.
+While patience is not a strong suit, I settled myself down and waited.
 After weeks of waiting with much anticipation, I awoke from my sleep one morning with a vision to have an Anti-Bullying Rally.
-What, I know nothing about organizing a rally!
-Feeling nervous and still uncertain about the vision, I proceeded with planning the event with the help of my wonderful family and a supportive friend.
+What?
+This is crazy because I know nothing about organizing a rally!
+Feeling uncertain about the vision, I proceeded with planning the event with the help of my family and a supportive friend.

 According to the National Education Association, there are over 200,000 kids that refuse to go to school each day for fear of being bullied.
 Statistics suggest that revenge due to bullying is the number one motivator for school shootings in the US.
 Nearly 75% of school shootings have been linked to harassment and bullying.
 According to the Center for Disease Control and Prevention, there is a strong link between bullying and suicide, as suggested by recent related suicides in the US and other countries.
 According to studies by Yale University, bully-victims are between 2-9 times more likely to consider suicide than non-victims.
 Nearly 1 in 5 students report being bullied during school, impacting over 5 million youth annually according to the National Center for Education Statistics.
 Bullying statistics are at an alarming rate and warrants serious actions!